 I am interested in studying abroad for the summer.
 How should I proceed?

-The first thing we would suggest that you do is to visit the UCLA International Education Office in 1332 Murphy Hall.
+The first thing we would suggest that you do is to speak with the staff in the UCLA International Education Office.
 You can also contact the staff in the IEO by calling 310-825-4995 or by sending an e-mail to email@example.com.
 Most EAP application deadlines are 6 – 9 months advance of departure.
 Students are encouraged to meet with an EAP counselor early in their college career to plan and prepare for a summer, semester or year abroad.
-Students majoring in Economics or Business Economics are also encouraged to meet with a counselor in 2263 Bunche Hall before studying abroad.
+Students majoring in Economics or Business Economics are also encouraged to speak with a counselor in Economics before studying abroad.
 For more information – click here.

 If I study abroad or take courses at another university – how many Economics courses can I take?

 Business Economics and Economics majors may take an unlimited number of lower division pre-major courses at another domestic institution or abroad to satisfy their pre-major requirements.
-Our majors may take a maximum of three upper division economics courses abroad or at another university to count towards the major.
+Our majors may take a maximum of three upper division courses at another four year institution to satisfy their major requirements.
 Students cannot take these courses at the same time that they are enrolled as regular students during a regular quarter.
-To ensure that the classes taken elsewhere will count toward the major – students must submit course syllabi to the undergraduate counselors for approval by the faculty committee.
+To ensure that the classes taken elsewhere will count toward the major – students must submit course syllabi from the actual term to the undergraduate counselors for approval by the faculty committee.
 The syllabi should be submitted via the MyUCLA Message Center.
 Note that the Department approves courses for content only.
 It is the student’s responsibility to ensure that each course transfers back to UCLA as a minimum of four units.

 Can I speak with an Economics Undergraduate Counselor to see which (if any) courses at another university have been approved by the Department in the past?